yitaozh/yitaozh.github.io/source/_posts/Designing-Data-Intensive-Applications.md

 Machine learning systems such as clasifiers and recommendation systems are a common use for batch processing.

-#### Key-value stores as batch process output
+##### Key-value stores as batch process output

 The output of those batch jobs is often some kind of database.

 So, how does the output from the batch process get back into a database?

 Writing from the batch job directly to the database server is a bad idea:

-* Making a network request for every single record is magnitude slower than the normal throughput of a batch task.
+- Making a network request for every single record is magnitude slower than the normal throughput of a batch task.
-* Mappers or reducers concurrently write to the same output database an it can be easily overwhelmed.
+- Mappers or reducers concurrently write to the same output database an it can be easily overwhelmed.
-* You have to worry about the results from partially completed jobs being visible to other systems.
+- You have to worry about the results from partially completed jobs being visible to other systems.

 A much better solution is to build a brand-new database _inside_ the batch job an write it as files to the job's output directory, so it can be loaded in bulk into servers that handle read-only queries.
 Various key-value stores support building database files in MapReduce including Voldemort, Terrapin, ElephanDB and HBase bulk loading.

----
+##### Philosophy of batch process outputs

 By treating inputs as immutable and avoiding side effects (such as writing to external databases), batch jobs not only achieve good performance but also become much easier to maintain.

 Design principles that worked well for Unix also seem to be working well for Hadoop.

+#### Comparing Hadoop to Dstributed Databases

 The MapReduce paper was not at all new.
 The sections we've seen had been already implemented in so-called _massively parallel processing_ (MPP) databases.

 The biggest difference is that MPP databases focus on parallel execution of analytic SQL queries on a cluster of machines, while the combination of MapReduce and a distributed filesystem provides something much more like a general-purpose operating system that can run arbitraty programs.

+##### Diversity of storage

 Hadoop opened up the possibility of indiscriminately dumpint data into HDFS.
 MPP databases typically require careful upfront modeling of the data and query patterns before importing data into the database's proprietary storage format.

 In MapReduce instead of forcing the producer of a dataset to bring it into a standarised format, the interpretation of the data becomes the consumer's problem.

+##### Diversity of processing models

 If you have HDFS and MapReduce, you _can_ build a SQL query execution engine on top of it, and indeed this is what the Hive project did.

+##### Deisigning for frequent faults

 If a node crashes while a query is executing, most MPP databases abort the entire query.
 MPP databases also prefer to keep as much data as possible in memory.